aleks73337/image-tagging/Parser/readme.md

 ## Known issues
 Sometimes it is possible to see, that browser get stucked at the start with attemtion to load some local address.... in this case, please, restart session.

+### Changelist:
+- Greedy-parsr caches its state to continue on next run
+- Now greedy-parser avoids business accounts